HighDevelopmentNL/PEPE-ELS/README.md

 Make sure the export name matched your resource name.
 Resmon: 0.02 - 0.04

-Special thanks to all the HighDevelopment members for populating the fivem community with content and helping eachoter.
+Special thanks to all the HighDevelopment members for populating the fivem community with content and helping each other.